 - Permanent Injunction: To uphold a status of action or inaction permanently, issued as final judgments, or rulings in a case.

 The best way to prevent a breach of confidentiality is to not only utilize a formal confidentiality agreement, but to enforce it, and make sure all parties involved understand the consequences for violation.
 Be intentional in protecting trade secrets, proprietary information and intellectual property.
-Utilize new employee orientation, employee training and your employee handbook to document the confidentiality agreement and the potential consequences.
-Examples may include:
+Your new employee orientation, employee training, and your employee handbook should document the confidentiality agreement and the potential consequences of breaching it.

 - Termination: A breach of the confidentiality agreement is a breach of the employment contract, and can result in termination;